fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-osmanya.md

-## Coto Sans Osmanya
+## Zoto Sans Osmanya

-Coto Sans Osmanya is a design for the Osmanya script.
+Zoto Sans Osmanya is a design for the Osmanya script.

 It contains 44 glyphs, and supports 45 characters from the Unicode blocks: Osmanya.